-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant $oxtimes$ Filed by a party other than the Registrant \Box Check the appropriate box: Preliminary Proxy Statemen t Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Mater ials Soliciting Material Pursuant to §240.14a-12 HERON THERAPEUTICS, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Filing Fee (Check the ap propriate box): \boxtimes No fee required.
-Fee computed on table below v per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of sec urities to which transaction applies: 2) Aggregate number of sec curities to which transaction applies: derlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing e how it was determined): 4) Proposed maximum aggr regate value of transaction: 5) Total fee paid: Fee paid previously with pre liminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ious filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount previously paid: 2) Form, Schedule or Regis tration Statement No.: 3) Filing party: 4) Date Filed:
+Filed by the Registrant ⊠ Filed by a party other than the Registrant \Box Check the appropriate box: \times Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a 1-12 (l Name of Registrant as Specified in Its Charter) (ame of Person(s) Filing Proxy Statement, if other than the Registrant) Paymer nt of Filing Fee (Check all boxes that appl y): \boxtimes No fee required Fee paid previously with preliminary man terials Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11

-HERON THERAPEUTICS, INC. Notice of 2021 Annual Meeting of Stockholders to Be Held on June 17, 2021
+HERON THERAPEUTICS, INC. Notice of 2022 Annual Meeting of Stockholders to Be Held on May 24, 2022